fang2hou/nobo/README.md

 Even if you are a student of Ritsumeikan University, don't worry about that.
 The solution now I found is using selenium to rebuild Nobo as a human-like spider.
-Nobo-ng(Nobo next generation) will be updated in dev branch until it works perfectly.
+Nobo-ng(Nobo next generation) will be updated in `dev` branch until it works perfectly.

 Thanks for your concern.

 Fang.
 7/26/2018

+### Update
+7/28/2018 [manaba module] Fixed several errors.
+Now you can use new method to get course list now.